mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Very little in the way of landing guidance can be provided by a Class E port.
 On approach, port personnel may offer basic advice and switch on landing lights but that is all.
-This can make setting down a rather hair- raising experience in high winds, fog or cloudy atmospheres.
+This can make setting down a rather hair-raising experience in high winds, fog or cloudy atmospheres.

 Class E ports on worlds with a Standard atmosphere have no hangers and only the most basic holding facilities for cargo.
 It is rare indeed